-The Sonic Laboratory could best be thought of as a 'cinema for the ear' - a specialist acoustic space designed to provide a unique and exciting listening experience, in fact, the auditory equivalent of an IMAX cinema.
+The Sonic Laboratory could best be thought of as a 'cinema for the ear' - a specialist acoustic space designed to provide a unique and immersive listening experience - the auditory equivalent of an IMAX cinema.
 Forty-eight loudspeakers, strategically located, will project and move sounds throughout the space, including underneath the audience.
 No other auditorium for sonic art performance and experimentation currently exists with this revolutionary feature.
 The provision of this facility gives Northern Ireland a unique and pioneering role in a rapidly developing field.

 This facility enables research teams to develop and implement cutting edge initiatives in the creation and delivery of music and audio.